with Jenny Reid and Fred Langridge

 - Introduce a range of theories and approaches to gender and sexuality;

-- Explore the relationship between gender, sexuality and identity in adolescence;
+- Explore the relationship between gender and sexuality, particularly in relation to adolescent identity development;

 - Challenge taboos, demystify some of the language and terminology in use, and look at sensitive and respectful ways to approach questions about gender and sexuality;